Code-Institute-Submissions/ci-milestonefour/README.md

 ## Manual Testing
 I have tested the site thoroughly to make sure theres no broken links.
-I have checked to make sure that the pages are responsive to
+I have checked to make sure that the pages are responsive to smaller screens like mobile and handheld devices such as phones and tablets.
+This was particularly annoying as my laptop browser for some reason when I inspected pages it showed there was a problem when there actually wasnt and this caused some delays also.

 #### Stripe payment testing